ameliedolfi/Reproduction_number/README.md

    NDVI_CDry = NDVI of the site at death during the Cool-dry season NDVI_HDry = NDVI of the site at death during the Hot_dry season

+  Camera_work_time : Numbers of days of recording per camera trap.
+The columns are:
+    ID: Site ID
+    Month: Year-Month of the recording
+    Carcass : Number of days of recording for the carcass camera Control : Number of days of recording for the control camera